Ddilibe/AirBnB_clone/README.md

 		(hbnb) update <class_name> <instance_id> <attribute_name> <attribute_value>

-**Note**: If the commands with the mandatory commands are not supplied with the mandatory command, an error will arise.
+**Note**: If the commands with the mandatory arguments are not supplied with the mandatory arguments, an error will arise.

 ### - **Examples**